timex-sinclair-projects/TS-Pico/README.md

 - Add the new Spectrum ROM, compatible with the new firmware, for updating slot 0 of the Flash

 # Final words:
 - Needless to say, there might be many bugs, either on the firmware, the upgrade process or God knows where.
-We should discuss about a way to deal with discovered bugs and new/improved functions.
 - Many functions may be counterintuitive and awkward, and they arise mainly from compromises made either for performance or design limitations.
-A good example is the need to turn on/off the SD and the IO machines alternativele; this comes from the fact that some pins are shared between those peripherals; other is the need to cache the files in the internal Flash.
+A good example is the need to turn on/off the SD and the IO machines alternatively; this comes from the fact that some pins are shared between those peripherals; other is the need to cache the files in the internal flash.
 Some are inherited from previuos versions, but surely many things can be improved
 - Once you get the grasp of it, how Gustavo's ROM works and what expect and returns, the interaction is surprisingly simple
-- Enjoy!